List of informally named dinosaurs: Moshisaurus

 Hisa (1985) used "Moshisaurus" (or "Moshi-ryu") for the incomplete sauropod humerus NSM PV17656, from the Early Cretaceous Miyako Group of Japan.
 Dong et al. (1990) and Hasegawa et al. (1991) referred them to Mamenchisaurus, but Azuma & Tomida (1998) and Barrett et al. (2002) assigned them to Sauropoda indet.

 N

-Newtonsaurus

-"Newtonsaurus" is an informally named genus erected for the theropod dinosaur species Zanclodon cambrensis.
-The species is based on the specimen BMNH R2912, an external mold of a dentary, which was discovered in the Late Triassic (Rhaetian) aged beds of the Lilstock Formation near Bridgend, Wales in 1898 and described by Edwin Tulley Newton in 1899.
-The taxon was reassigned to ?Megalosaurus by Molnar in 1990, which was followed by Peter Galton in publications in 1998 and 2005.
-The species is considered to be a nomen dubium, as it has no diagnostic features, and is considered to be a coelophysoid grade theropod outside Averostra based on the low interdental plates and possession of only a single meckelian foramen.
-It has alternatively been suggested to possibly represent another indeterminate predatory archosaur.

-The name "Newtonsaurus" was coined in 1999 by Stephan Pickering, in reference the describer.
-Paleontologists have avoided using the name "Newtonsaurus" since its appearance in 1999 in private publications, although "Zanclodon" cambrensis or Megalosaurus cambrensis have both been used for this taxon.

 Ngexisaurus

 "Ngexisaurus" is the informal name given to an as yet undescribed genus of theropod dinosaur, likely belonging to Avetheropoda, from the Middle Jurassic Dapuka Group of Tibet, China.
 The type species, "Ngexisaurus dapukaensis", was coined by Zhao in 1983.
 A synonym of "Ngexisaurus" coined by Zhao (1985) is "Megalosaurus" dapukaensis and Fossilworks lists "M." dapukaensis as a megalosaurid tetanuran separate from "Ngexisaurus" proper.

 Nicksaurus

-"Nicksaurus" is an informally named Titanosaurian sauropod dinosaur from the Late Cretaceous red muds of the Vitakri Formation of Sulaiman Basin, Pakistan.
+"Nicksaurus" is an informally named Titanosaurian sauropod dinosaur from the Late Cretaceous red muds of the Vitakri Formation of the Sulaiman Basin, Pakistan.
 The dinosaur shared a habitat with other sauropod dinosaurs including Khetranisaurus, Sulaimanisaurus, Pakisaurus, Gspsaurus, Saraikimasoom, and Maojandino.

+The intended type species is "Nicksaurus razashahi" and was first used by Malkani (2019).